 As with the steel doors, the bank guard and the teller example, the perimeter firewall providing the boundary security, the SCADA/ICS firewall providing the internal security and the server providing the application security are an essential team.
 For example, a firewall can block millions of randomly malformed messages directed at a control system as part of a Denial of Service (DoS) attack.
 At the same time, deep packet inspection and user authentication checks can prevent an attacker or worm inside the firewall making changes that might risk property or lives.

 Providing Reliable Security for the Plant Floor

-Depending on a single defence, such as perimeter firewall, is building a security solution based on a single point of failure.
+Depending on a single defense, such as perimeter firewall, is building a security solution based on a single point of failure.
 Make sure that your facility has a proper Defense in Depth design where the network, control devices and systems are collectively hardened - thereby providing reliable security for the plant floor.